kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>1543</span> Ruy Lopez de Villalobos arrives and promptly gets lost around the islands until his starving crew resort to eating grubs and nasty plants that sicken them.
 Delirious and near death, he names the islands *Felipinas* after his favorite snack Filipinos, a biscuit doughnut whose chocolate coating resembles the color of the natives’ skins.

 - <span class=year>1565</span> Spain tries again and sends Miguel Lopez de Legazpi with four ships and hundreds of men to reestablish Spanish control over Cebu.
-Rajah Tupas makes a half-hearted resistance but eventually surrenders and signs the "Treaty of Cebu" with Legazpi, making the rajahnate a vassal of Spain.
+Rajah Tupas makes a half-hearted resistance but eventually signs the "Treaty of Cebu" with Legazpi, making the rajahnate a vassal of Spain.

 - <span class=year>1570</span> Legazpi sends Martin de Goiti to Manila to get hold of manila folders to organize the growing mountain of files in his office.
 De Goiti and his men burn the city to the ground before returning to Cebu empty-handed.